State Fair Band

 performing Alumni Band, and Corky Wydra provided discounted coupons

-his stand in the Bricker Building so Alumni and their families could enjoy
+his stand in the Bricker Building so Alumni and their families could enjoy lunch

 in the air conditioning to cool off.